pelithne/k8s/workshop.md

 * jobs: group of several "job"-sections

-* job: group of "steps" to achive the job
+* job: group of "steps" to achieve the job

 * steps: atomic actions

 Open the pipeline again and edit it.